At a glance

 Penalties for non-compliance will reflect both the severity and length of infringement.

 For example, renting out a non-compliant property for three months or more attracts a penalty of 20% of the property’s rateable value, with a minimum penalty of £10,000 and maximum of £150,000.

 In addition to specific financial penalties, non-compliant properties may also suffer from a decrease in value and loss of rental income.

-1 April 2018 is the cut-off date for compliance, but customers will need to act now if they are not already doing so.
+1 April 2020 is the cut-off date for compliance for domestic private rented properties, but customers will need to act now if they are not already doing so.